erranfenech/secret-testing/README.md

-# Welcome to the Use Secrets exercise!
+# Welcome to the Use Secrets exercise!!

 This is an exercise to check your knowledge on using secrets in GitHub Actions workflows.
 It is automatically graded via a workflow once you have completed the instructions.